Boston Celtics Player Isaiah Thomas’ Sister Perishes Following Washington Car Crash

 Isaiah’s fellow Celtics expressed their condolences for Chyna late on Saturday through a heartfelt statement.

-Adam Silver, the commissioner of the NBA, followed suit and also reached out to the Thomas’ family over the loss of Chyna on Twitter.
+Adam Silver, the commissioner of the NBA, followed suit and also reached out to the Thomas family over the loss of Chyna on Twitter.

 “The NBA family mourns the tragic passing of Chyna Thomas,” Mr. Silver says, “and we send our deepest condolences to Isaiah, his family and the Celtics organization during this difficult time.”